 1. In a food processor, crush walnuts into small, powdery granules.
 If using a blender, add some water to the walnuts to crush easier.

 2. In a large stew pan, over medium-high heat, add crushed walnuts and 4 cups of water and bring to a gentle boil; constantly stirring to prevent settling of the walnut on the bottom of the pot and also to prevent the mixture from boiling over.
 Add cold water if needed to create a runny consistency if mixture is too thick and clumpy.
 Bring heat down low and continue to stir occasionally for an hour.

 3. Meanwhile, finely dice onion and sauté over low heat in 4 tablespoon vegetable oil until evenly, golden brown.
 Take extra precaution to not burn onion or have the edges black.
 Once complete, strain onion from the oil.
 Discard oil.

 5. Add ½ tsp. salt and pomegranate syrup to the walnut mixture; simmer over low heat.
 Again continue to stir every thirty minutes to prevent settling of the walnut at the bottom of the pot.
 Allow mixture to gently boil for 2-3 hours until the finished consistency is similar to runny oatmeal.
 If mixture is too thick and clunky, add cold water to the mix until a runny consistency is achieved; on the other hand, if mixture is runny, continue to cook until excess water is evaporated to reach the correct consistency.

 6. Add sugar (to taste) to the mixture and continue to simmer and stir.

-7. Meanwhile, in the same frying pan used to prepare onions, heat remaining oil and sauté chicken pieces for 6-8 minutes.
+7. Meanwhile, in the same frying pan used to prepare onions, over medium low, heat remaining oil and sauté chicken pieces for 5-6 minutes.
 Add 1/2 teaspoon of salt and stir for an additional minute.
 Do not fully cook pieces.
 Omit this step for vegetarian option.

 8. Transfer chicken and all of the juices and oil to the walnut mixture; cook for 30 minutes longer.